Andy Goldstein

-Andy Goldstein is a British television presenter and radio broadcaster currently working for clyde 1 SSB and Talksport.
+Andy Goldstein (born 11th June 1973) is a British television presenter and radio broadcaster currently working for Talksport.

 He has presented Soccer AM on Saturday mornings, replacing Tim Lovejoy (having also previously taken over from him as co-host on Soccer AM's All Sports Show) in 2004.
 The All-Sports show ended in 2007.
-Goldstein is also a former presenter of Eurosports Home Nations Snooker tournaments.
+Goldstein is also a former presenter of Eurosport's Home Nations Snooker tournaments.
 He previously presented Sky Sports coverage of Premier League Snooker, 9-Ball Pool (including the Mosconi Cup) and 10 pin bowling Weber Cup.

 As well as presenting, Goldstein has tried his hand at acting too.
-He appeared as the main character in a series of adverts for TalkTalk shown before Big Brother 5 in 2004.
+He appeared as the main character in a series of sponsorship idents for TalkTalk shown before Big Brother 5 in 2004.

-Goldstein currently hosts Drive, a radio show which runs on talkSPORT from Monday to Friday, along with The Sports Bar 10 pm to 1 am every Monday night.
+Goldstein currently hosts Drive, a radio show which runs on Talksport from Monday to Friday 4-7, having previously hosted The Sports Bar 10 pm to 1 am every Monday night.
 The show initially broadcast on Sunday nights before being broadcast Monday to Thursday.
 Following George Galloway's departure from the station, it was increased to 4 nights per week.